 Figure 5.8 Basic graphic capabilities of COLR version 0

-The basic concepts also apply to color glyphs defined using the version 1 formats: shapes are arranged in layers and have fills.
+The basic concepts also apply to color glyphs defined using the version 1 formats: shapes have fills and can be arranged in layers.
 But the additional formats of version 1 support much richer capabilities.
 In a version 1 color glyph, graphic constructs and capabilities are represented primarily in Paint tables, which are linked together in a directed, acyclic graph.
 Several different Paint formats are defined, each describing a particular type of graphic operation:

 A PaintColrLayers table provides a layering structure used for creating a color glyph from layered elements.
 A PaintColrLayers table can be used at the root of the graph, providing a base layering structure for the entire color glyph definition.
 A PaintColrLayers table can also be nested within the graph, providing a set of layers to define some graphic sub-component within the color glyph.

-The PaintSolid, PaintLinearGradient, and PaintRadialGradient tables provide basic fills, using color entries from the CPAL table.
+The PaintSolid, PaintVarSolid, PaintLinearGradient, PaintVarLinearGradient, PaintRadialGradient, PaintVarRadialGradient, PaintSweepGradient, and PaintVarSweepGradient tables provide basic fills, using color entries from the CPAL table.

 The PaintGlyph table provides glyph outlines as the basic shapes.

-The PaintTransformed table is used to apply an affine transformation matrix to a sub-graph of paint tables, and the graphic operations they represent.
-The PaintTranslate, PaintRotate and PaintSkew tables support specific transformations.
+The PaintTransform and PaintVarTransform tables are used to apply an affine transformation matrix to a sub-graph of paint tables, and the graphic operations they represent.
+The PaintTranslate, PaintVarTranslate, PaintRotate, PaintVarRotate, PaintSkew, and PaintVarSkew tables support specific transformations.

 The PaintComposite table supports alternate compositing and blending modes for two sub-graphs.

 The PaintColrGlyph table allows a color glyph definition, referenced by a base glyph ID, to be re-used as a sub-graph within multiple color glyphs.

+NOTE Some paint formats come in Paint* and PaintVar* pairs.
+In these cases, the latter format supports variations in variable fonts, while the former provides a more compact representation for the same graphic capability but without variation capability.

 In a simple color glyph description, a PaintGlyph table might be linked to a PaintSolid table, for example, representing a glyph outline filled using a basic solid color fill.
 But the PaintGlyph table could instead be linked to a much more complex sub-graph of Paint tables, representing a shape that gets filled using the more-complex set of operations described by the sub-graph of Paint tables.

 The graphic capabilities are described in more detail in 5.7.11.1.1 – 5.7.11.1.9.
 The formats used for each are specified 5.7.11.2.